PunchThrough/bean-docs/src/features/virtual-serial.md

 }
 ```

-* `Line 3` just states that the pin soldered to GPIO 0 is not pushed.
+* `Line 3` states that the pin soldered to GPIO 0 is not pushed.
 This means it has a value of 0.
+Conversely, if the button is pressed, its value will change to 1.
 * `Line 4`  says that the 8-bit pinValue has an off state.
 This means it has a value of 0.
 * `Line 10` initializes serial communication at 57600 bps.
 The maximum speed for serial communication can be up to  115200 bps.
 The higher speed of serial communication also comes at a cost.
 There will be more errors (some bits may not transfer serially, not print to the serial monitor, and the likes).
 Take a look at the [Arduino docs](https://www.arduino.cc/en/Serial/Begin) to learn more serial!
 * `Line 20`is reading the push button's state.
 If the state is off, the button is not pressed.
 Conversley, if the state is on, the button is pressed.
 * `Line 22` is checking if the pinState is different from the pinValue.
 For example, if the pin is pressed, the pinValue becomes 1.
 * `Line 28` is checking if notify was set to true.
 * `Line 31` is resetting values so another button press can be detected.
-* `Line 30` is writing ot the serial monitor the pinValue
+* `Line 30` is writing to the serial monitor the pinValue

 __Program the Bean with a Sketch:__